 Students opt for various tactics like flashcards, listening to professor’s recorded lectures, or using complex mnemonic devices to learn the study material at hand.

 Students usually fight over the best learning method, but the truth is that not one learning method can suit everyone.
 Different methods have been developed by scientists and psychologists to understand how different people learn.

-Out of many models for different types of learner, the VARK model is the most popular model to describe various types of learner.
-According to this model, there are a total of four types of learner such as visual, auditory, reading/writing, and kinesthetic.
+Out of many models for different kinds of learning, the VARK model is the most popular model to describe various types of learning.
+According to this model, there are a total of four types of learning such as visual, auditory, reading/writing, and kinesthetic.
 Each learner responds in a different way to a different type of teaching.

 There are several factors, such as their emotional and cognitive factors, and also the environment they brought up in, on which learning style of students depend.
 A teacher has to develop different classroom strategies and incorporate various teaching methods to teach students effectively.

 The VARK model assists teachers to do this.
 The VARK model is built on the idea that each student perceives and process information in a different way and have “preferred learning method” which helps them to learn and retain information.